rubo77/Lalumo/dev/plan.md

 - New: User reports the German flag language switcher is missing on the homepage; must restore this switcher.
 - New: User requests a 6th point be added to the "Why Lalumo is the Best Music App for Kids" section on the homepage.
 - New: The homepage download button must no longer mention the child lock feature.
+- New: User requests that the fullscreen feature be reworded to focus on keeping the child engaged in an activity rather than making elements accessible for small hands.
+- New: User requests that the "Early Music Foundation" feature be moved to the first box, "Parent-Child Activity" to second, and "Colorful Sound Visualization" to third in the features section.
+- New: User requests the visualization feature description highlight animal expressions and the use of symbols instead of abstractions for musical interpretation.
+- All requested homepage feature box changes (rewording, reordering, visualization description) are now implemented.
+- New: Switching to German in the player settings has no effect; likely cause is a failed load of strings-de.xml.
+This regression has been diagnosed and fixed.
+- New: Diagnose and fix regression: switching to German in player settings does not work (likely due to strings-de.xml load failure) - FIXED
+- New: Fix asset/image path in mobile-build.sh so only correct webapp assets (not homepage/public) are included in native app build - FIXED

 ## Current Goal
 Continue and verify further SEO improvements: social cards, accessibility, content structure, etc.